EVerest/everest-core/doc/common/getting_started.md

 You will find the generated doxygen documentation at:
 `build/dist/docs/html/index.html`

-The main reference for the integration of libocpp for OCPP1.6 is the ocpp::v16::ChargePoint class defined in `v16/charge_point.hpp` , for OCPP2.0.1 that is the ocpp::v201::ChargePoint class defined in `v201/charge_point.hpp` .
+The main reference for the integration of libocpp for OCPP1.6 is the ocpp::v16::ChargePoint class defined in `v16/charge_point.hpp` , for OCPP2.0.1 and OCPP2.1 that is the ocpp::v2::ChargePoint class defined in `v2/charge_point.hpp` .